drummonds/bytestoneblog/content/posts/DrummondsOfMegginch/index.md

 Conclusion

 The Drummond of Megginch tartan pattern from the Megginch Castle collection is distinct from the Wilson Grant / New Bruce pattern and has been for at least 180 years.
 The differences have been quantified in terms of the relationship of the sizes of the Azure pattern.

-Epilogue
+### Epilogue

 Thanks to Field Precision Services for a very handy Windows ruler which you can calibrate eg to threadcounts.
 After calibration on a picture you can then read off thread counts on the onscreen ruler.
+As of 2022 it now no longer seems extant.